ArtAndFlywork/kirby.field.fieldset/README.md

     type: textarea
     label: Type your text here
 ```
+*the `type: group` is not mandatory for this plugin to work, but it will make it work as a standard kirby field extend too when needed.*

 In your page yml add the fieldset field and point it to the fieldset blueprint: